Westlake Watershed District

 Westlake Watershed District (previously known as Alonsa Conservation District) has always been involved in soil and water management, with its initial establishment being to deal with issues pertaining to agricultural drainage.

 The district originally encompassed 2,680 km2.
-In April 1999, the majority of the RM of Lakeshore joined the existing district, bringing the new area to the present 3,397 km2.
-In 2020 a portion of the Mossey River Municipality also joined our district, which added approximately 14.5 more km2.
+In April 1999, the majority of the RM of Lakeshore joined the district as well as in 2020 a portion of the Mossey River Municipality also joined our district.
+Which added approximately 14.5 more km2., bringing the new area to approximately 4,450 km².

-Also in 2014, the district added GIS equipment to its assets, allowing the organization to complete ground survey work more efficiently.
-In 2016, the district acquired an eBee RTK surveying drone, now allowing the completion or aerial surveying for quick and easy data collection.
+Also in 2014, the district added GIS survey equipment to its assets, allowing the organization to complete ground survey work more efficiently.

 On January 1st, 2020, Manitoba’s 18 Conservation Districts became 14 Watershed Districts with the proclamation of the Watershed Districts Act.
 This legislation brings important changes into effect for Manitoba’s Watershed Districts.
 As described by the Province of Manitoba, The Watershed Districts Act has: